ABA All-Star Game

 The American Basketball Association (ABA) was a professional basketball league founded in 1967.
 The ABA ceased to exist after merging with the National Basketball Association (NBA) in 1976.
 In total, the league held nine all-star games, with all but the last being between the Western Division and the Eastern Division.
 In the final one, it was held between the first place team at the time of the All-Star break face off against a selected group of All-Stars, regardless of conference.

+There was one noted exception to the rule in having the best coaches of the break be the head coach.
+The 1969 All-Star Game was to have Jim Harding of the leading Minnesota Pipers to coach the East.
+However, he was removed as coach by ABA management after getting into a fight with Gabe Rubin, a trustee of the ABA and partial owner of the team.
+Gene Rhodes of the Kentucky Colonels was chosen to coach the East instead.

+Alex Hannum, Larry Brown, and Bill Sharman are the only people to have coached in both the NBA and ABA All-Star Game.
+Brown, a three-time All-Star player, is the only person to have participated in the ABA All-Star Game as player and coach.